close up cute dog sitting floor

 We start a euthanasia appointment with a sedative to ensure a pain- and stress- free passing.
 This puts them into a comfortable and gentle sleep.
 Dogs are generally fully sedated after ten or twenty minutes while cats may only take a few minutes.
 Once they’re sedated, you can take a moment to say your goodbyes however you feel is best for you and your family.
 We will then proceed to the next step.
 A second injection is given, taking only a few moments to take effect.
 Dr. K will confirm that your pet has passed.
 You can take as much time as you need to grieve your beloved companion.

 Following an in-home euthanasia, Dr. K can help with aftercare by transporting your pet to have their remains cremated and returned.
-We trust and recommend Pet Loss Center, which provides both individual and non-individual cremation.
+We trust and recommend West Cost Memorial, which provides both individual and non-individual cremation.
 Individually cremated remains can be picked up by owners from Dr. K’s office or delivered to your home in 14 days in a decorative urn.
 For those who choose non-private cremation, your pet’s remains will not be returned.
 Burial at home is also an option open to pet owners.

 Paw prints are available for both individual and non-individual cremations.